SFETNI/Extended-KKS-Phase-Field-model/README.md

 - more details will be available

 ## Code Structure
-The project is mainly divided into two main parts and 3 main Jupyter notebooks:
+The project is organized into two main parts, focusing on different aspects of the KKS code implementation, and consists of three primary Jupyter notebooks:

+### Jupyter Notebooks
+1. **Main Simulation Code**
+   - `pyFi_origin.ipynb`: This notebook contains the core KKS code used for running the simulations.
+It is designed to handle the main computational processes including the evolution of microstructures.

+2. **Post-Processing Tools**
-1 - `pyFi_origin.ipynb` : This is the main notebook for running the KKS code.
+   - `Postprocess.ipynb`: This notebook is utilized for the post-processing of simulation outputs.
+It deals with:
+     - Mapping of microstructures.
-  - `Postprocess.ipynb`: Used for post-processing of maps and Differential Scanning Calorimetry (DSC) curves.
+     - Analysis of Differential Scanning Calorimetry (DSC) curves.
- ==> Qualitative analysis ==> microstructure evolution
+     - Qualitative analysis including microstructure evolution.

-2-  DSC tool : compute_DSC.ipynb  ==> Quantitative quantities : DSC heat curves
+3. **DSC Analysis Tool**
+   - `compute_DSC.ipynb`: Dedicated to computing quantitative data from simulations, specifically focusing on DSC heat curves.

+### Additional Details
+Each notebook utilizes output data which includes various simulation details like:
+- Concentrations of phases.
+- Order parameters.
+- Energy residuals.
+These information are captured at regular intervals throughout the simulation process, enabling a thorough analysis of both the physical properties and the computational performance.

+Note: The maps allow also the continuation/restart/bakcup of the simulation.

 ### Data and Scripts